awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

    The status of the deletion task can be `NOT_STARTED`, `IN_PROGRESS`, `SUCCEEDED`, or `FAILED`\.
 If the deletion fails, the call returns the reason that it failed so that you can troubleshoot\.
 If the deletion fails because the role is using the service's resources, then the notification includes a list of resources, if the service returns that information\.
 You can then [clean up the resources](#service-linked-role-review-before-delete) and submit the deletion again\.
 **Note**
 You might have to repeat this process several times, depending on the information that the service returns\.
 For example, your service\-linked role might use six resources and your service might return information about five of them\.
 If you clean up the five resources and submit the role for deletion again, the deletion fails and the service reports the one remaining resource\.
 A service might return all of the resources, a few of them, or it might not report any resources\.
-To learn how to clean up the resources for a service that does not report any resources, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
+To learn how to clean up the resources for a service that does not report any resources, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.
 Find your service in the table, and choose the **Yes** link to view the service\-linked role documentation for that service\.

-### Deleting a Service\-Linked Role \(AWS API\)<a name="delete-service-linked-role-iam-api"></a>
+### Deleting a service\-linked role \(AWS API\)<a name="delete-service-linked-role-iam-api"></a>

 You can use the AWS API to delete a service\-linked role\.